-The development of AAD (OVA groups) resulted in significantly increased OVA-induced Th2 cytokine and IL-10 production by MLN and splenic T-cells, OVA-specific IgG1 and total IgE levels in serum, and recruitment of eosinophils into the blood, peribronchial spaces (BALF) and lung tissue, compared to nonallergic (saline) controls (figs 1-4) [8, 16, 17].
-Allergic inflammation was associated with enhanced goblet cell hyperplasia in the airway epithelium and AHR (significantly increased transpulmonary resistance and decreased dynamic compliance) (figs 1-3) [8, 16, 17].
-The same OVA control data are presented in figures 1 and 3.
+The development of AAD (OVA groups) resulted in significantly increased OVA-induced Th2 cytokine and IL-10 production by MLN and splenic T-cells, OVA-specific IgG1 and total IgE levels in serum and recruitment of eosinophils into the blood, peribronchial spaces (BALF) and lung tissue compared to non-allergic (Saline) controls (Figures 1-4) [8, 16, 17].
+Allergic inflammation was associated with enhanced goblet cell hyperplasia in the airway epithelium and AHR (significantly increased transpulmonary resistance and decreased dynamic compliance) (Figures 1-3) [8, 16, 17].
+The same OVA control data are presented in Figures 1 and 3.

-S. pneumoniae infection suppresses the progression of AAD
+Spn infection suppresses the progression of AAD